VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment

-\textbf{Vision-language pre-training:} Vision-language pre-training (VLP) mainly relies on \textit{image-text} pair datasets to learn joint visual-language representations.
-One line of work is to train separate vision and language encoders and only fuse their representation in the representation space.
-CLIP~\citep{radford2021learning}, UniCL~\citep{yang2022unified} and ALIGN~\citep{jia2021scaling} use image-text contrastive loss to learn aligned representations.
-SLIP~\citep{Mu2021SLIPSM} combines self-supervised visual representation learning and contrastive multi-modal learning.
-M3AE~\citep{Geng2022MultimodalMA}, FLAVA~\citep{singh2022flava} combines masked image modeling and masked language modeling.
-Another line of work is to use cross attention to fuse vision and language information in the early stage~\citep{kamath2021mdetr, dou2022empirical, lu2019vilbert, li2020oscar, Kiela2019SupervisedMB, kim2021vilt, zhang2021vinvl, li2022blip, Wang2022ImageAA}.
+\textbf{Vision-Language Pre-training (VLP):} Vision-language pre-training mainly relies on \textit{image-text} pair datasets to learn joint visual-language representations.
+One line of work is to train separate vision and language encoders and only fuse in the representation space.
+CLIP \citep{radford2021learning}, UniCL \citep{yang2022unified}, and ALIGN \citep{jia2021scaling} use the image-text contrastive loss to learn aligned representations.
+SLIP \citep{Mu2021SLIPSM} combines self-supervised visual representation learning and contrastive multi-modal learning.
+M3AE \citep{Geng2022MultimodalMA}, FLAVA \citep{singh2022flava} combines masked image modeling and masked language modeling.
+Another line of work uses cross attention to fuse vision and language information in the early stage \citep{kamath2021mdetr, dou2022empirical, lu2019vilbert, li2020oscar, Kiela2019SupervisedMB, kim2021vilt, zhang2021vinvl, li2022blip, Wang2022ImageAA, pramanick2023egovlpv2, softmask2023, blip22023, oneR2023, git2023}.
 These works focus on learning semantic-level aligned vision-language representations.
-In addition, UniTAB \citep{yang2022unitab}, OFA \citep{wang2022ofa}, GLIP \cite{li2022grounded}, and FIBER~\citep{dou2022coarse} use expensive grounding \textit{image-text-box} annotations to learn fine-grained aligned representations.
+In addition, UniTAB \citep{yang2022unitab}, OFA \citep{wang2022ofa}, GLIP \citep{li2022grounded}, and FIBER \citep{dou2022coarse} use expensive grounding \textit{image-text-box} annotations to learn the fine-grained aligned representations.
 Our work uses representation space alignment and cross-attention fusion, but we do not use any box annotation to learn robust feature-level alignments.